-- Three educational tracks: Medical Communications, Medical Science Liasons, and Medical Writing
+- Three Tracks: Medical Communications, Medical Science Liasions, and Medical Writing

-- One full day Preconference Primer: The Fundamentals of Medical Communications *Additional fee required
+- Full-Day Primer: The Fundamentals of Medical Communications *Additional fee required

-- Five half day Preconference Short Courses *Additional fee required
+- Four Half-Day Short Courses *Additional fee required

 - DIA Mobile App - receive all need to know information, build your agenda, and network with attendees

 Congratulations to our Excellence in Service Award Recipients!

 - Poonam Bordoloi, PharmD, Director, Medical Affairs Team Lead, Merck & Co., Inc.

 - Rebecca Vermeulen, RPh, Product Development Area of Distinction Lead, Hoffman-LaRoche, Ltd.

 - Live | 12:00PM-3:30PM Short Course 1: Medical Communications: Compliance in 2020

 - On Demand Short Course 3: Pubs Planning